Endunry/Endunry/README.md

 - 👋 Hi, I’m @Raqhael
 - 👀 I’m interested in everything that has something to do with Coding/Computers
-- 🌱 I’m currently learning ReactJS
+- 🌱 I’m currently learning REMIX.js
 - 📫 How to reach me: Raphael.sack@gmx.de

 <!---